buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 <br> Mixer sources can be any of the following
 - Raw stick inputs (roll, pitch, thrt, yaw, knob)
 - Constants (max)
-- Switches (SwA, SwB, SwC, SwD)
+- Switches (SwA, SwB, SwC, SwD, SwE, SwF)
 - Slowed input (appears with an asterisk)
-- Curves (Ail, Ele, Thrt, Rud, Cv1)
+- Curves (Ail, Ele, Thrt, Rud)
-- Channels (Ch1 to Ch8)
+- Channels (Ch1 to Ch9)
 - Temporary variables (Virt1, Virt2)

-The default mapping is Ail->Ch1, Ele->Ch2, Thrt->Ch3, Rud->Ch4, unless overridden in the mixer.
+The default mapping is Ail to Ch1, Ele to Ch2, Thrt to Ch3, Rud to Ch4, unless overridden in the mixer.

 ##### [Example mixes](mixer.md)

+## Configuring channel output signal format
+The receiver outputs can be configured from the transmitter to any of the three signal types; servo, digital on-off, or PWM.
+For instance PWM output could be used to control brushed DC motors without complex electronics.
+Also directly controlling components such as electromechanical relays and lights is made simple with the digital on-off output.
+<br>Note:
+1. These settings are stored in the receiver, never in the transmitter.
+2. PWM is only supported on a few select pins, depending on the receiver pin mapping.
+3. For safety, any changes made will only be effected upon rebooting the receiver.
+4. In digital on-off mode, output value range of -100 to -50 maps to LOW, -49 to 49 is ignored, 50 to 100 maps to HIGH.

 ## Testing
 I have done several tests on this system and found it reliable enough.
 <br>The range I got with the SX1278 modules (433MHz at BW 250kHz, SF7, CR 4/5, 17dBm tx power, monopole antennas) was more than 2km line of sight in a semi urban area.
 <br>I have also tested the frequency hopping feature and it is stable enough.
-<br>The transmitter to receiver update rate is about 40 frames a second which is sufficient to control an RC model.
+<br>The transmitter to receiver update rate is more than 30 times a second which is sufficient to control an RC model.
-There are no issues experienced with the servo control either.